jingshuw/GRAPPLE/README.md

 This function extracts all independent SNPs whose selection p-values do not exceed 0.01.
 It returns three elements.
 One is 'data' which is a data frame of the summary statistics of the selected SNPs, the other is 'marker.data' which is a data frame for all candidate marker SNPs.
 The difference between 'data' and 'marker.data' is that we use a more stringent r2 (0.001) in LD clumping for the selection of genetic instruments to guarantee independence than in selecting candidate marker SNPs (r2 = 0.05).
 The third element is the estimated correlation matrix for the GWAS cohorts.

 We use PLINK to perform LD clumping.
-The default name/path of the plink command is 'plink' (passed through the argument \code{plink_exe}).
+The default name/path of the plink command is "plink" (passed through the argument `plink_exe`).
 For users with Linux / Windows systems, this command would not work and one need to specify the path of the exe file, like "./plink" depending on where they install plink.
 If R fails to run the plink command, there will be an error stating that the clumped file is not found.

 ## Basic Usage